ora0600/confluent-cdc-workshop/terraform/aws/ccloud-cluster/README.md

 ## Confluent Cloud Cluster

-If your deployment was successfully you will have now:
+If your deployment was successfully build, you will have now:

 * An environment (in my case cdc-workshop) with Schema registry and advanced Governance Pack activated
 * Confluent Cloud Cluster Type: BASIC, within the chosen region (in my case, eu-central-1) and cloud provider (in my case, AWS).
 * Topics with AVRO schema format
 * Service Accounts with Role Bindings (App-Manager (EnvironmentAdmin, FlinkDeveloper, FlinkAdmin, Assigner), SR(EnvironmentAdmin), Clients(CloudClusterAdmin), Connectors(CloudClusterAdmin))
 * API Keys for the Service accounts
-* Flink SQL Pool with two statements
+* Flink SQL Pool with two statements deployed

 ![Confluent Cloud](img/confluent_cloud.png)

 Please have a look on the data portal.
 You will see two products

-* **salesforce_contacts**: this topic was created by terraform and will used by the Salesforce CDC Connector
+* **salesforce_contacts**: this topic was created by terraform and will be used by the Salesforce CDC Connector
 * **salesforce_myleads**: Was created via a `CREATE TABLE Flink Statement` deployed via terraform.

 ![Data Portal](img/data_portal_cluster.png)

-What you can do right now is to document you data products by adding tag and descriptions.
+What you can do right now is to document your data products by adding tags and descriptions.
 Click on `salesforce_contacts` and add a **description**.
 ![topic description](img/topic_description.png)

-You will see that this topic has already a PII Tag, because of the fact that this is personal data.
+You will see that this topic has already a PII Tag, because of the fact that is contains personal data.
 What we can do right now, is to add business metadata to describe a little bit more who is owner etc. Click on **Add business metadata**.
 Click **Yes, create now** and create a structure and then click **Create**.
 (Normally you do so at the beginning of your products, so to say to have your business metadata structure ready.)
 ![business metadata](img/business_metadata.png)

 Now, go back to the data portal, filter for your environment and click on `salesforce_contacts`.
 You can add now your business metadata in above structure and have a pretty documented data products.
 ![data product salesforce_contacts](img/salesforce_contacts_data_products.png)

 The advantage of this tagging-documentation is pretty obviously.
 In a huge data streaming platform or data mesh you will never loose the control.
-E.g. you need all products related to salesforce.
+E.g. a case would be to see/know all products related to salesforce.
 For this you can search via **business metadata** and will get what you search for.
+Click on `view all` then add your filter.
 ![data product salesforce_contacts filter business metadata](img/salesforce_contacts_filter.png)

 back to [Deployment-Steps Overview](../README.MD) or [Oracle DB Service guide](oracle21c/README.md)